Sean O'Loughlin: Background

-He is the Uncle of current England rugby union captain Owen Farrell, and the Brother-in-Law of current rugby union coach Andy Farrell.
+He is the uncle of current England rugby union player Owen Farrell, and the brother-in-law of current Ireland national rugby union coach Andy Farrell.

 Club career

-2000s

 O'Loughlin made his breakthrough into the Wigan first team under head coach Stuart Raper during 2002's Super League VII.
 His first experience in the first team came as a substitute wearing jersey No. 22 during Wigan's 18–20 home defeat by Hull F.C.
 Two weeks later, O'Loughlin scored his first tries for the club as a substitute against Warrington, and subsequently made six consecutive appearances from the bench.
 He made his first starting appearance for Wigan during a 16–41 away victory against Warrington, when he was called upon to replace his injured brother-in-law, Andy Farrell.